totallyswede/cosmos-stake-bot/readme.md

 batch transfer,use batchConfig.json to support many to one and one to many transfer.
 Use accountName to link the account configurations in `accountConfigs.json`.

 `ts-node batchTransfer.ts`

+Vote for all available governace proposals.

+`ts-node vote.ts`